IN THE POTTERS HANDS

 As a result, men today seem more comfortable taking a back seat.
-Increasingly women are dominating in ministry roles, family leaderships, and they hold some of the most influential stations in life.
-These advancements, I applaud.
-The Bible is replete with women that left powerful and influential legacies in the advancement of the kingdom.
+Increasingly women are dominating in ministry roles, family leaderships.
+Women hold some of the most influential stations in life, and these advancements, I applaud.
+Surely, the Bible is replete with women that left powerful and influential legacies in the advancement of the kingdom.
 I myself believe in honoring and empowering women.
-Raising two daughters, it was important for them to know their value and identity and their dignity as God’s children.
+Raising two daughters, it was important to know their value and identity and their dignity as God’s children.
 I have honored my wife's uniques gifting's that she flows in the gifts that God has given her.
-At the same time, women are longing for men to take their rightful roles as leaders.
-But for this to occur, men must return to intimacy with their Heavenly Father, to begin with.
+But at the same time, women are longing for men to take their rightful roles as leaders.
+For this to occur, men must return to intimacy with their Heavenly Father to begin with.
 Then, through the Spirit of Adoption, God can rebuild them and turn back the cultural damage that’s been done.

 Let’s consider masculinity.

 Masculinity is not measured in how much weight one can lift or how much control a man can exert over people.
 Real masculinity is connected to spiritual maturity because genuine strength is measured by how much control a man is willing to relinquish to God, not take from God.
 In other words, how much closer can I get to being clay in the Potter's hands, so God leads my environment?
 This is where things can become difficult, as you can imagine.

 You see, seasons come when men must experience powerlessness.